mzattera/v4j/README.md

 - **`LSI`**: The Landini-Stolfi Interlinear file, a file that uses EVA alphabet and merges transcriptions from several authors in an "interlinear" format, where multiple versions of each line in the manuscript are provided, one per author (or transcriber).

-- **`MZ`**: This is an augmented version of the LSI transcription where two "artificial" authors were created, each corresponding to one of two `IvtffText.TranscriptionType`.
+- **`AUGMENTED`**: This is an "augmented" version of the LSI transcription where two "artificial" transcribers were created, each corresponding to one of `IvtffText.TranscriptionType` values; `IvtffText.TranscriptionType` can be used in factory methods described below to get one of these transcriptions.

   - **`CONCORDANCE`**: each line of this transcription is created by merging readings from all available transcribers.
 Only characters that appears to be read in the same way by all authors are considered; other characters (read differently by one ore more transcribers) are marked as unreadable.